ZelinXu2000/ZelinXu2000.github.io/_news/announcement_6.md

 related_posts: false
 ---

-My 1st-author paper got accepted by Special Track on AI for Social Impact of AAAI 24 (acceptance rate 24.2).
+My 1st-author paper got accepted by Special Track on AI for Social Impact of AAAI 24.